ModernMube/OwnAudioSharp/README.md

 - **Real-time audio processing** with custom sample processors
 - **Audio data visualize** customizable waveform display

+## Recent development:

+Introduction of techniques for professional audio applications.
+- Implementation of circular audio buffering for memory efficiency, thread safety, and real-time audio data processing.
+- Implementation of audio buffer pool for performance improvement.

 ## Sample Application

 Check out the sample application [OwnAudioSharpDemo](https://github.com/ModernMube/OwnAudioSharpDemo) that demonstrates the capabilities of the OwnAudioSharp audio library through an Avalonia MVVM application using ReactiveUI.
 MainWindowViewModel.cs contains the core logic for audio processing, playback, effects application, and UI control.